We’re a team of highly qualified physiotherapists

 In between working and athletics training, Justin loves trying new cafes and sourcing good coffee.
 He likes being anywhere that’s warm, particularly the beach, and he is a keen scuba diver.

 - Grad Cert Sports Physiotherapy – La Trobe University

 - BAppSc (Ex&Sp.Sc) – The University of Sydney

 - APAM.
 Member Australian Physiotherapy Association and Sports Physiotherapy Australia

-Peta has 13 years experience as a physio, with special interest in the pelvis, hip, thoracic and rib injuries.
+Peta has 13 years experience as a physio, with a special interest in the pelvis, hip, thoracic and rib injuries.
 With a background in exercise and sports science, she also has a special interest in the education and development of exercise programs for a variety of clients from elite level to the weekend warrior, as well as women in pregnancy or new mums keen to return to exercise safely.
 She has extensive experience in working to develop appropriate lumbo-pelvic and thoracic control, as well as addressing pelvic floor issues in athletes.

 Peta has completed her Postgraduate Certificate in Sports Physiotherapy and is currently completing her Masters in Sports Physiotherapy.
-She is presently the physio for the NSW Trampolining Elite squad, and works with NSW Gymnastics.
+She is presently the physio for the NSW Trampolining Elite squad and works with NSW Gymnastics.
 She has also worked within rowing, track and field and soccer.

 We are yet to see how her baking skills measure up!

 Kara Murphy – Physiotherapist